 Bad Ductwork - Ductwork is necessary to deliver the air throughout the HVAC system.
 It is important that the system has integrity with no leaks.
-Duct work is made of different materials.
+Ductwork is made of different materials.
 Duct systems also have different construction methods which hold the ductwork together.

 Pictured above is an old ductwork system (which needs to be replaced) made of duct board, which is a rigid fiberglass board, and flex duct work.
-The duct board is cut to size from the duct work sizing requirements for tonnage and taped together with special duct tape.
+The duct board is cut to size from the ductwork sizing requirements for tonnage and taped together with special duct tape.
 For the branches coming off the duct board trunk, metal collars are inserted into holes cut to size in the duct board.
 Flex ductwork is attached to the metal collars for the branch ductwork.

 Bad Ductwork Made into Good Ductwork

-The metal collar is sized to the size of the flex duct branch and the flex duct is attached to the metal collar with special duct tape and a large panduit strap.
+The metal collar is sized to the size of the flex duct branch and the flex duct is attached to the metal collar with special duct tape and a large Panduit strap.
 Some HVAC installation mechanics also use a sealer in the metal collar where it is inserted into the duct board and on the flex duct connection.
-This makes the connection better and ensures there will be no air leaks at the connection as long as the sealer is covers all connections.
+This makes the connection better and ensures there will be no air leaks at the connection as long as the sealer is covering all connections.
 Flex duct should have few turns in the runs and be pulled taught.
 Installed in the manner reduces the friction on the airflow by reducing turbulence in a duct system with minimal bends and turns.

-A good duct system will deliver the air to the designated space with no air leaks and with little heat loss heat gain while it traveling through the duct work.
+A good duct system will deliver the air to the designated space with no air leaks and with little heat loss heat gain while it traveling through the ductwork.